taboola/taboola-android-api/doc/TaboolaApi_reference.md

 # Taboola Native SDK Reference

--
-**Note**: if you haven't been specifically instructed by your Tabooola account manager to use this section of TaboolaApi, you should probably use [TaboolaWidget](../README.md]) which is faster and more simple to integrate.
+>**Note**: if you haven't been specifically instructed by your Tabooola account manager to use this section of TaboolaApi, you should probably use [TaboolaWidget](../README.md]) which is faster and more simple to integrate.

--
 # TaboolaApi

 ### `public TaboolaApi init(Context applicationContext, String publisherId, String apiKey)`